UIMA-Messaging/uima-desktop/README.md

 ![Individual  UIMA C4 Model](https://github.com/UIMA-Messaging/uima-desktop/assets/56337726/7e00e514-23d2-40c4-861e-8d0b6e9c6691)

-> ⚠ Please note that there is no distrubution pipeline for this project and therefore does not have a 'download' link.
+> ⚠ There is no distrubution pipeline for this project and therefore does not have a 'download' link.

 ## Configuration
 The project’s environment variables can be configured via a `.env` like so: